d3npa/hacking-trix-rust/viruses/simple-elf-prepender/README.md

 }
 ```

 Now, we must decide how to find suitible hosts.
 The goal is to infect files that have an ELF signature, but do not have an infection mark.
-The infection mark is present in the virus binary (but not in the source code!) and so the virus will not reinfect itself.
+The infection mark is a series of bytes present in the virus binary (but not in the source code: `\\xff` != `0xff`) and so the virus can avoid (re)infecting itself.

 ```rust
 const ELF_MAGIC: &[u8; 4] = &[0x7f, 0x45, 0x4c, 0x46];